pcminer-tools/pcminer/README.md

 II.
 Adding conferences to PC-miner
 ----------------------------------
 The PC-miner generator tool is a Java application that you can build and run using Eclipse.
-To run PC-miner, right-click on the class pcminer.PCMiner, and select Run As->Java Application.
+To run PC-miner, right-click on the class pcminer.PCMiner.java, and select Run As->Java Application.
 No configuration should be necessary.
 From the command line, you can run `./gradlew run` from the `pcminer` root directory to run the generator tool.